ybalkind/yonibalkind.com/_posts/2020-06-18-Government-income-share-agreements:-A-unique-proposal-for-fixing-public-education.md

 The funders do not choose specific individuals to fund.
 Instead they fund all students in a specific course or college (I use the word "college" to refer to any type of institution that provides tertiary education).
 Funders are essentially betting on certain courses to produce successful learners.
 If their bet is successful, the government wins, because the government has a new batch of taxpayers.
 As such, the government commits to sharing some of that upside with the investor in order to reward the bet.

-As with all of the finance models discussed by Palacios, the repayment is related to income earned.
-The amount owed by government is a specified percentage of the tax revenue or taxable income of the student.
+The amount owed by government is a specified percentage of the taxable income of the student.
 If the country has a well-functioning tax system, then the investor can be confident that the earnings of the student will be tracked and repaid.
 The more the students ends up earning the higher the repayments (however the total repayments can be capped at a certain amount).

 As a result, the government gets to keep less income tax from the learner.
 But, perhaps, had the learner not benefited from the funding, he or she would be paying little or no income tax at all.